 - A handful of other longtime local venues, including the Downtown Artery, Hodi’s Half Note, Avogadro’s Number and the historic Aggie Theatre, round out the live music venues, along with local bars and breweries.
-The new mixology bar Blue Door hosts live music, as does Ace Gillett’s Lounge where sultry jazz music tempts people to this underground speakeasy each week.
+The Magic Rat, inside the Elizabeth Hotel, hosts live music, as does Ace Gillett’s Lounge where sultry jazz music tempts people to this underground speakeasy each week.
 Likewise, many of the more than 20 local breweries host live music on the regular, including New Belgium Brewing, Equinox Brewing, Odell Brewing Company and Maxline Brewing.

 Gifts from CSU for the Ram Mom and Grad

 Colorado State University is one of the top schools in the state with dynamic exploration opportunities.
 Just minutes from both downtown Fort Collins and pristine foothills of the Rocky Mountains, CSU is easily accessible from I-25.
 Moms and grads can stroll the lush campus, explore the Lory Student Center, find a gift at the bookstore and enjoy the campus ambiance.
 When you find yourself back downtown don’t forget to stop by the Ram Zone for another special gift for mom and the grad.